HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

-The <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Window/unload_event">`unload`</a> event is a discouraged way to do work when the page is in the process of going away (unloading).
+The [`unload`](https://developer.mozilla.org/en-US/docs/Web/API/Window/unload_event) event is a discouraged way to do work when the page is in the process of going away (unloading).
 Besides there being <a hreflang="en" href="https://web.dev/bfcache/#never-use-the-unload-event">better ways</a> to do that, it's also one way to make your page ineligible for bfcache.

 17% of all mobile pages set this event handler, however the situation worsens the more popular the website is.
 In the top 1k, 36% of mobile pages are ineligible for bfcache for this reason.